Part A: Course Overview

 Course Description

-On completion of this course you will have the skills and knowledge required to create simple applications through introductory programming techniques.
+This course will provide you with the skills and knowledge required to create simple applications through introductory programming techniques.

 Pre-requisite Courses and Assumed Knowledge and Capabilities